-M asks once again what Craig was doing in Mexico, to which he replys “I was on a much overdue holiday”.
-M rightfully grows tired of this insolence and tells Craig he’s being suspended indefinitely, and must report to Q branch in the morning.
+M asks once again what Craig was doing in Mexico, to which he replies “I was on a much overdue holiday.”
+M rightfully grows tired of this insolence and tells Craig he’s being suspended indefinitely and must report to Q branch in the morning.
 My question is why?
 We’ll find out next rant it’s to get his “smart blood”.
 But my question still stands, why?
-He’s been taken out of service; he’s “on the beach” as they say, why is he getting shot up with Nano bots and issued new equipment?
+He’s been taken out of service.
+He’s “on the beach” as they say, why is he getting shot up with Nano Bots and issued new equipment?
 He should be turning in what he has already, right then and there, placing it on M’s desk and slowly backing away, not loading up on more of Her Majesty’s best and most expensive gear!

 Craig stands up and clumsily buttons his suit jacket and over coat, why is he wearing an overcoat in the office?
 Maybe MI6 needed to cut its heating bill to cover the costs of Craig’s cock ups.
 Funny thing about Craig’s overcoat, it fits like a suit jacket should, that illustrates just how tight his suits are, he’s wearing several layers of skin tight apparel and it looks like just one layer of properly tailored clothing.